 What’s more, the inconsistency in touch controls is a real deal-breaker for me, and while noise cancelling and transparency mode is cool, not knowing whether they’re going to work or not detracts from the experience.
 On top of that, I never got comfortable with how these fit, which is one of the most important aspects of a pair of earbuds.
 Throw in the weird issues I was having with connection stability, and it was one strike too many.
 It’s great that these are fully compatible with Sony 360 Reality Audio, but I don’t think that feature alone is enough to sell me on these—and it shouldn’t sell you on them either.

 What are some alternatives to the Sony WF-SP800N?

 If you’re still after a pair of true wireless earbuds then there are plenty of other options you can choose from.
-As I mentioned earlier, you can go with the Jabra Elite 75t Active (or regular) which are a solid pair of everyday earbuds that are hard to beat whether you’re on Android or iOS.
-If you are on Android then you might also want to check out the Samsung Galaxy Buds Plus which have an insanely good battery life, while iOS users should look no further than the AirPods Pro as they’re just hard to beat when it comes to the Apple ecosystem.
+The Jabra Elite 85t is a great pair of daily-use earbuds that are hard to beat whether you’re on Android or iOS.
+If you are on Android then you might also want to check out the Samsung Galaxy Buds Pro which have good battery life and support Samsung 360 Audio. iPhone owners should look no further than the AirPods Pro as they’re just hard to beat when it comes to the Apple ecosystem.
 For those that still have their heart set on Sony and the 360 Reality Audio experience then it might be worth saving for a little longer and just going with the Sony WF-1000XM3 as those are a tried and true great pair of earbuds.